 In this article, you will learn how to connect to your application's PostgreSQL database using pgAdmin

-Note, this article assumes you are using docker to run your application as per the Developing your application using docker article.
+Note, this article assumes you are using docker to run your application as per the How do I view my app? article.

 - Start your application if it is not already running